 The assessment methods involve an open book examination of the legal aspects of the module and a written assignment (due in on week 10 of the semester) of 3000 words based on the leadership aspects of the implementation of evidence-based practice in the students’ practice.

-50% of the course is based in the workplace.
+50% of the short course is based in the workplace.
 Placements are provided and support by our practice partners on local health boards.